-- 9. Inspect all seams and seals around doors, windows, vents, and any other joints.
+See the chassis manual located in your InfoCase for further information. - 8.
+Wash and wax the motorhome. - 9.
+Inspect all seams and seals around doors, windows, vents, and any other joints.
 Replace or repair any that are damaged.
 Sealing materials and compounds can be purchased from your dealer.
 Badly damaged weather seals may need to be replaced by your dealer. - 10.
 Close all windows and roof vents.
-Protect all appliance vent openings from contamination by animals or insects (e.g. bird nest, wasp nests, etc.) - 11.
-Lubricate all door hinges and locks. - 12.
-Clean the interior of the coach.
+Protect all appliance vent openings from contamination by animals or insects (e.g. bird nest, wasp nests, etc.)

+- 11. Lubricate all door hinges and locks. - 12.
+Clean the interior of the motorhome.
 Dirt and stains are more easily removed when fresh. - 13.
 Follow "Vehicle Leaving in Storage" suggestion in chassis owner's manual included in your InfoCase.